The Swiss Democracy Foundation (and also the European Democracy Foundation) is led by

 some of that time its presiding officer.

-He has been working for 35 years at management level for various non-profit organisations, such as the Lucerne Tenants’ Association and the VCS (Swiss motoring organisation).
+He has been working for 40 years at management level for various non-profit organisations, such as the Lucerne Tenants’ Association, the VCS (Transport & Environment Switzerland) and the Swiss Heritage Association.

 Born 1967 in Germany